 A doctor may be able to provide more information about the individual’s signs of showing IAD, including:

 - An individual may often “need” medical care for specific things he’s worried about or grievances being unwell, as well as wanting to have diagnostic procedures.

 - The patient will avoid getting medical care because of anxiety about a diagnosis.

 - Frequently make dramatic statements about their health.

 - Have self-pity.

 - Have dramatic responses and a preoccupation with insignificant injuries.

 - Claim to have disorders that are not confirmed or one that continues for an unreasonable amount of time.

 - Have a little reaction to being reassured by the doctor.

-- Overuse health care services and have extensive medical care, invasive diagnostic procedures and sometimes even unnecessary elective surgeries.
-They may like the attention and care they get by these highly-trained medical practitioners.
+- Overuse health care services and have extensive medical care, invasive diagnostic procedures, and sometimes even unnecessary elective surgeries.
+They may like the attention and care they get from these highly-trained medical practitioners.